rwblickhan/astro-rwblickhan.org/src/content/misc/quotes.md

 > Every species can smell its own extinction.
 The last ones left won't have a pretty time with it.
 In ten years, maybe less, the human race will just be a bedtime story for their children.
 A myth, nothing more.

 - *In the Mouth of Madness* (1994)

+> I don’t know why it’s important.
+Like how it helps people like dealing with their loss, like making up stories about ghosts or whatever.

+- *Lake Mungo* (2008)

+> Russell: I remember we had the porch light on.
+Still do, actually.
+>
+> Interviewer: Why’s that?
+>
+> Russell: Just in case she comes home, I guess.

+- *Lake Mungo* (2008)

+> I don’t think she knows I’m there.
+She’s going now.
+She’s leaving the room.
+She’s gone.

+- *Lake Mungo* (2008)

 ## From Games